thanwinnikki/tp/docs/UserGuide.md

 ### Viewing all groups: `groups`

-List all groups in Thundercat.
+Shows a list of all groups in Thundercat.

 Format: `groups`

 ### Listing all persons : `list`

-Shows a list of all persons in the Thundercat.
+Shows a list of all persons in Thundercat.

 Format: `list`